Stephen Tompkinson: Stage

 Tompkinson has said repeatedly that he enjoys the challenge of mixing television and film roles with live stage productions.
 He has appeared on stage in London's West End and in theatres across the UK.
 Of the 1992 production of Michael Wall's Women Laughing at the Royal Exchange Theatre, Alan Hulme of the Manchester Evening News described the cast as "superb....and the acting has the shocking eloquence of picture postcards in acid."
 And The Independent described The End of the Food Chain (1994) at the Stephen Joseph Theatre in Scarborough as "excellent" and "vividly acted."

+In 2000 he appeared in David Pugh and Sean Connery's production of the French play "Art" by Yasmina Reza at the Wyndham's Theatre in London.
+He played Yvan alongside James Fleet as Serge and Michael French as Marc.

 2003 saw him starring as Mortimer Brewster, along with Michael Richards of Seinfeld fame, in Arsenic and Old Lace at The Strand Theatre in London.
-The part required him to deliver his lines in a New York drawl.
+The part required him to deliver his lines in a New York accent.
 One reviewer commented, "The fact that many American audience members...assumed that Stephen was a bone fide American confirms the authenticity of his twang."

 In 2007, he toured in Charley's Aunt, playing the role of Donna Lucia D'Alvadorez.
 In a review in the British Theatre Guide Sheila Connor said:

 This is Stephen Tompkinson as you have never seen him before – hilarious even before he dons the frock.
 His manner, voice, expression and actions are spot-on....totally uproariously funny....It is at Babb's entrance that the play really takes off, Tompkinson revealing himself to be an inspired comic genius to add to his multitude of diverse credits....A truly entertainingly hilarious performance, and it is to be hoped that Tompkinson will treat us to more of the same.

 In 2008, he played the deeply sinister and complex lead character of Vindice in the Jacobean bloodbath The Revenger's Tragedy at the Royal Exchange Theatre in Manchester.
 He felt sympathy for the character and explained why the play appealed to him: